PimDeWitte/UnityAutoIncrementBuildVersion/README.md

 2) Ensure that your unity cloud build authorization has access to write to git as well as read from it.

+3) If you use cloud build, set your build's custom defines properly so it can commit back to git: http://i.imgur.com/L7Kemih.png

 # Installing
 It's simple: Place the AutoIncrementBuildVersion.cs script in PROJECT ROOT/Editor/AutoIncrementBuildVersion.cs, and save the commit.sh file under your PROJECT ROOT/commit.sh - That's it!
 It will now hook into your build process, automatically update git, and any future versions.
+It will even commit files back to git for you and make sure your team always builds the next version.

 #Getting the version number inside your unity project
 Simply call